 It’s probably fair to say that rugby isn’t the most popular of sports when it comes to online betting.
-Trying to take away from the likes of soccer and tennis is going to be an almost impossible task, but that doesn’t mean that there aren’t extremely lucrative opportunities for rugby fans within numbers online bookmakers.
+Trying to match the likes of football and tennis is going to be an almost impossible task for the gentleman’s game, but that doesn’t mean there aren’t still some extremely lucrative betting opportunities for rugby fans.

-It’s international games where bookmakers are going to see the highest number of bettors and in turn, bets made.
-The likes of the Six Nations, Rugby World Cup, British Lions Tours and the Tri-Nations are huge betting events in their own rights.
-Domestically you will be looking at the Aviva Premiership, Heineken Cup and the European Cup to draw in the masses of rugby bettors that are out there.
+However, it’s international games where bookmakers will see the most interest from bettors.
+The likes of the Six Nations, Rugby World Cup, British Lions Tours, and the Tri-Nations are huge betting events in their own rights attracting a lot of attention.
+Domestically, bookies will be looking at the Aviva Premiership, The Heineken Cup, and the European Cup to draw in the masses.

 Best Rugby Betting Sites